smithy-lang/smithy/docs/source/spec/core.rst

             }
         }

 .. _operation-errors:

 Operation errors
 ````````````````

-The errors of an operation is an optional, comma-separated, list of shape IDs
+The errors of an operation is an optional array of shape IDs that MUST
-that MUST target structure shapes that are marked with the
+target structure shapes that are marked with the :ref:`error-trait`.
+Errors
-:ref:`error-trait`.
-Errors defined on an operation are errors that can
+defined on an operation are errors that can potentially occur when calling
-potentially occur when calling an operation.
+an operation.

 The following example defines an operation shape that accepts no input,
 returns no output, and can potentially return the